JimMarshall35/Microcontroller_Tetris/README.md

 Includes a python script that can convert 84 x 48 monocrhrome pngs into code for a c array that can be drawn directly to the screen.

-is a stm cube ide project and uses cube mx and the stm HAL libraries
+is an stm cube ide project and uses cube mx and the stm HAL libraries